 Instructions

-- Make the spiced cranberry orange margaritas.
+- Make the cranberry orange margaritas.
 In a cocktail shaker, combine the tequila, Cointreau, cranberry cocktail, lemon juice, orange juice, and cranberry syrup.
 Top it up with lots of ice.
 Place the lid on the cocktail shaker tight and shake vigorously, until the outside of the shaker has condensation and feels very cold.

 - Strain the spiced cranberry orange margaritas over two glasses filled with ice.
 Garnish the beverages with cinnamon sticks and a few frozen cranberries.